 After this Data transfer will happen in between GO and GC.
 See the below capture to observe DHCP procedure.
 We can see the DHCP procedure in the wireshark.
 But we should have the 4-way handshake captured and then we need to enter the either PSK or PASSWORD:SSID in the wireshark to decrypt the Traffic.
 Observe the below capture to see the DHCP decrypted traffic in the sniffer.

-After the DHCP procedure , Data transfer will be done and P2P Uses AES-CCMP encryption by default.
+After the DHCP procedure, Data transfer will happen and P2P Uses AES-CCMP encryption by default.